 - Size, shape, and seating capacity: we’re stuck with the slab.
 Most of them are roughly rectangular, and less than 48” wide.
 They are usually narrower at one end than the other.
 We won’t be able to make rounds, ovals, V’s, or U’s without losing the live edge.
 Slab tables usually end up sitting 8-10 users.

 - Smooth, sturdy, and durable: slabs by their nature are riddled with defects.
 Knots, cracks, strange edge contours: all of these can impede writing and make the edge of the table uncomfortable to the touch.
+It’s often best to leave the untouched edges in the center of the table, and to machine smooth edges where the users sit.
+Again, see this table for an example.

 - Sightlines: Slabs tend to be narrow at one end.
 This can make it hard for all users to see each other.
 On the other hand, slab tables usually aren’t very large.
 You’ll get at most 10 people around most slabs.
 They will be able to hear each other.